 Defining Moment in Education

 When asked why I chose education as a career, I fondly remember my second grade teacher, Mrs. Henry.
 She was kind and compassionate, had a soft and loving voice and had the neatest handwriting I had ever seen.
 I had so much admiration for her that I decided at the age of seven that I would be a teacher "just like her".
-35 years later, I still work diligently to be that model to my students and families, as she was for me.
+I still work diligently to be that model to my students and families, as she was for me.
 Positive student-teacher relationships are the heart of my personal and professional goals for myself and I have Mrs. Henry to thank for that.
-16 years ago, when I was about to graduate from college and become a teacher, I had the opportunity to tell her how she influenced my life in such a profound way as an educator, mother and human being.
+When I was about to graduate from college and become a teacher, I had the opportunity to tell her how she influenced my life in such a profound way as an educator, mother and human being.
 As an administrator, I feel blessed to have the opportunity to touch the lives of an even broader range of students.
 My career choice is a blessing each day.

 Core Educational Beliefs